It may sound counterintuitive at first, but cutting (or pruning) your tree helps it in so many ways.

 This is especially important when your tree is young – typically a few years after planting.
 Then, have an arborist train your young tree so that it develops a sound, sturdy branch structure.
 That way, you’ll proactively reduce risk!

-When your tree is more mature, your arborist will often prune your tree to thin its dense canopy or remove weak branch structures.
+When your tree is older, your arborist will often prune it to thin its dense canopy or remove weak branch structures.
 By eliminating excessive or competing branches, your tree’s shape improves.
 Plus, you increase the amount of sunlight and air that can circulate through your tree’s canopy.
 More sunshine means more photosynthesis and growth!
+Maturing and mature trees also need periodic removal of deadwood, not only for safety, but to allow trees to more quickly seal wounds to avoid unnecessary decay.

 One study even found that pruning helps trees’ health.
-Trees that were not pruned for more than 10 years were in 10 percent worse condition than pruned trees, according to this study.
+Trees that were not pruned for more than 10 years were in 10 percent worse condition than pruned trees.

 Arborists also prune trees to help maintain or enhance their natural shape.
 Some arborists think of tree trimming as an art form.
 They want to help every tree look as good as it possibly can.